mongodb/specifications/source/sessions/tests/README.rst

 Introduction
 ============

-The YAML and JSON files in this directory are platform-independent tests that drivers can use to prove their conformance to the Driver Sessions Spec.
-They are designed with the intention of sharing most test-runner code with the Transactions spec tests.
+The YAML and JSON files in the ``legacy`` and ``unified`` sub-directories are platform-independent tests that drivers can use to prove their conformance to the Driver Sessions Spec.
+They are designed with the intention of sharing most test-runner code with the `Transactions Spec tests <../../transactions/tests/README.rst#test-format>`_..
+Tests in the ``unified`` directory are written using the `Unified Test Format <../../unified-test-format/unified-test-format.rst>`_.

 Several prose tests, which are not easily expressed in YAML, are also presented in the Driver Sessions Spec.
 Those tests will need to be manually implemented